YouTube Thumbnail Mistakes to Avoid (That Are Killing Your CTR)

 Does YouTube penalise clickbait thumbnails?

-YouTube doesn't explicitly penalise clickbait, but misleading thumbnails increase bounce rate.
-High bounce rates reduce YouTube's willingness to recommend your video, which effectively suppresses your reach over time.
+YouTube doesn't explicitly penalise clickbait.
+But misleading thumbnails increase bounce rate, and high bounce rates reduce YouTube's willingness to recommend your video.
+The result is your reach drops over time.

 How do I make my thumbnails consistent?